 During couple’s counselling sessions, a Relationship Counsellor might:

 - Encourage both people in a couple to talk to one another openly about how they are feeling.

 - Listen to and empathise with couples in an unbiased manner.

 - Build trusting relationships so couples feel they have a safe place to open up.

 - Steer the direction of conversation between partners – making sure that it’s as productive as possible, rather than just an excuse to have another argument.

-- Agree an action plan with a couple during the first session – to determine realistic goals for what they want to achieve, both individually and as a partnership.
+- Agree an action plan with a couple during the first session in order to determine realistic goals for what they want to achieve, both individually and as a partnership.

 - Support couples, both as individuals and as a pair, in making positive decisions going forward.

-- Refer couples to other sources of help, where necessary.
+- Refer couples to other sources of help when necessary.

 - Keep records of counselling sessions and couples’ progress.